Department Chair | Professor

 Location: Upham 120

 An introduction to the concepts which describe the origin and evolution of the earth.
 Emphasis is on understanding (1) the material make-up of the earth, (2) the internal and external processes which affect the earth, (3) the scientific method as it applies to the study of the earth.
 One field trip is required.
-A special fee will be assessed to those students electing to participate on an optional field trip to cover the cost of chartering a bus.
-Four hours of lectures and two hours of lab each week.

 The course examines the processes that lead to different types of volcanic activities, role of volcanism on development of continents, oceans, and atomsphere, and its various impacts on the biosphere on planet earth.
 Volcanism on other planets and satellites within the solar system will also be explored.
 Special emphasis will be place on volcanoes as major economic resources and potential alternate energy sources.